jmalins/BattleBot-Control/README.md

 ```
 That is, the SSID of the network to connect to and the password, on one line, separated by a colon.
 This file should be created in the `data/` directory of this project.
 A `.gitignore` is present to prevent the file from being checked in to source control inadvertently.

-To load the file on the robot, you can either reload the entire file system with the "ESP8266 Sketch Data Upload", or follow faster procedure:
+To load the file on the robot, you can either reload the entire file system with the "ESP8266 Sketch Data Upload", or follow an alternative faster procedure:

  1. Connect to the robot in the default access point (AP) mode.
- 2. Open a commandline and navigate to base project directory, the one with this file in it.
+ 2. Open a shell and navigate to base project directory, the one with this file in it.
- 3. Run this command in a shell:
+ 3. Run this command in the shell:
 ```
 $ ./upload.sh wifi.config
 ```